Peter Fraser (judge)

-Sir Peter Donald Fraser (born 6 September 1963), styled The Honourable Mr Justice Fraser, is a judge of the High Court of England and Wales.
+Sir Peter Donald Fraser PC (born 6 September 1963), styled The Right Honourable Lord Justice Fraser, is a Judge of the Court of Appeal of England and Wales.

 Born in County Down, Northern Ireland, he attended Harrogate Grammar School and then won an Open Exhibition to St John's College, Cambridge, from where he obtained both an MA in law and an LLM.

+Fraser represented Cambridge University in basketball, playing against Oxford in the Annual Varsity match in 1984 and 1985.
+He also rowed for the Lady Margaret Boat Club.
+Boats he rowed in won the University IVs competition twice (Clinker IVs, 1984; Shell IVs, 1985); and finished fourth (in 1985 and 1986) and Head of the River (1988) in the May Bumps.
+He was selected for Blue Boat trials and awarded a CUBC trial cap.

-He was called to the Bar by Middle Temple on 21 November 1989, and was awarded a Hamsworth Exhibition and Ashbury Scholarship by the Inn.
+He was called to the Bar by Middle Temple on 21 November 1989, and was awarded a Harmsworth Exhibition and Ashbury Scholarship by the Inn.
 He was a summer associate in the Los Angeles office of White & Case in both 1988 and 1989, and after completing his pupillage at Atkin Chambers in Gray's Inn, he remained there in practice until he was appointed to the High Court Bench in 2015.
 His practice was in the field of technology, engineering, construction and international arbitration.
 He practised both in the UK and internationally, including in Hong Kong, China, South Africa, Sweden, Botswana, France, Dubai, Qatar, Oman, Bermuda, and the Bahamas, where he was called to the Bar in 2007.
-He became a Recorder of the Crown Court in 2002, sitting on the Western Circuit.
-He was appointed a recorder in 2002 and Queen's Counsel in 2009.
-He became a High Court Judge, assigned to the Queen's Bench Division, on 1 October 2015 and was made a Knight Bachelor in November 2015.
+He was appointed a recorder of the Crown Court in 2002, sitting on the Western Circuit, and Queen's Counsel in 2009.
+He became a High Court Judge, assigned to the Queen's Bench Division, on 1 October 2015, and was made a Knight Bachelor in November 2015.